Denon's CEOL N11 DAB is a Swiss Army knife of a music system

-Those connecting a telly can benefit from the CEOL’s input-sensing feature, meaning it automatically powers on when the TV is switched on.
+Those connecting a television can benefit from the CEOL’s input-sensing feature, meaning it automatically powers-up when the TV is switched on.
 Its Infrared Learning Function allows owners to control it with a TV remote, too.

 The CEOL N11 DAB’s digital EQ processing has been tuned to optimize the aesthetically matching SC-N10 speakers, which promise to do the CEOL justice through its 12cm woofers and 3cm soft dome tweeters.